Morgan Stanley Wealth Advisor Anthony Downer leverages past struggles to share advice, mentor students, and help clients achieve financial success.

 Most clients “need to see at least three months of statements,” Downer said, but it means staying ahead of your client by being educated on the market so he can educate them.
 Some might take more, even much more.
 He has learned how to handle the different levels of trust with what he calls “framing.”

 “You have to frame what the client’s expectations are versus what the market is offering.
 A client might say they’re aggressive but what does that really mean?”

 As a son and a wealth advisor, Downer started his successful career with someone he knew well, someone who knew him better than anyone else: His mother.

-His female clients are not limited to nurses, however.
-A male potential client interviewed him and his wife as the couple considered where to place their $2 million portfolio.
+His clients are not limited to nurses.
+A potential client and his wife interviewed him as the couple considered where to place their $2 million portfolio.
 The husband decided to go elsewhere.
-When he died, however, the wife returned to Downer.
+When he died, however, the wife returned to Anthony seeking information.

 He takes it all in stride, as a part of his important job as a reliable, trusted financial advisor.
 That’s why he does not mind helping one of his women clients purchase a car or another expensive item when they feel that they might get taken advantage.
 With one female client he let her take the lead until it got down to the small dollar amounts such as a docking fee.
 “I simply said, ‘She’s not going to pay that’ and that was it,” he recalled.
 “She appreciated that a lot.”